Pain, Allodynia, and Desensitisation therapy

 Further information

-If you have any further questions, please ask your consultant or therapist.
+If you have any questions, please speak to your consultant or therapist.